 What about our pets?

 Research is ongoing, but at this time our pets don't seem to get seriously ill from this coronavirus.
-The virus that causes Covid-19 has infected a few cats, ferrets, dogs, and even US Navy dolphins and Bronx Zoo tigers.
-Researchers have shown that cats can spread the virus to other cats, but at this time there is no evidence that a cat can give the virus to a person.
+The virus that causes Covid-19 has infected a few cats, ferrets, dogs, and even US Navy dolphins and zoo tigers.
+Researchers have shown that cats, ferrets, and hamsters can spread the virus to other cats, ferrets, and hamsters but at this time there is no evidence that a cat can give the virus to a person.
 So there is no reason to isolate yourself from your pet during this pandemic.

 If your pet shows signs of a respiratory illness - like fever, cough, sneeze, or decreased appetite - please call.
 Once we rule out the more common causes of illness, if there is known exposure to a person with Covid-19 we can ask the State Veterinarian for permission to test your pet for Covid-19.
 The test is only available after the preliminary diagnostics have been performed and if the State Veterinarian deems it necessary.

 If you are well, continue to interact with your pets just as you normally would, practicing good hygiene and handwashing.